princeton-nlp/EvalConvQA/README.md

 ![Auto-rewrite](figs/autorewrite.png)

+To use our Auto-Rewite evaluation on your own model, follow the steps:

-Step 1: Write a model interface following the template `interface.py`.
+* Step 1: Write a model interface following the template `interface.py`.

-Step 2: Add model to the evaluation script `run_quac_eval.py`.
+* Step 2: Add model to the evaluation script `run_quac_eval.py`.

-Step 3: Run evaluation script.
+* Step 3: Run evaluation script.
 See `run.sh` for reference.